-Good Boy: The science behind positive reinforcement for dogs
+The science behind positive reinforcement for dogs

 (Image credit: Getty Images)

 We’ve known how animals change their behavior if they know they're going to get something they want since the early 1900s, but it has taken a long time for positive, reward-based training to become widespread.
 Even now, dominance-based and fear-based trainers are still all-too-common, despite names such as the Association of Professional Dog Trainers recommending against it.
-So, just why is positive reinforcement so effective, and is it really better than ‘alpha rolls’ and ‘e-collars’?
+So, just why is positive reinforcement so effective, and is it really better than dominance methods and ‘e-collars’?

-What is positive reinforcement in dog training?
+What is positive reinforcement for dogs in training?

-‘Positive reinforcement’ was a term first put forward by B.F Skinner in the mid-20th Century, but it can also be called reward-based training.
+‘Positive reinforcement’ was a term first put forward by BF Skinner in the mid-20th Century, but it can also be called reward-based training.
 It has been a theory since 1910 when it was first discovered that animals will repeat a behavior if it gets them a reward.

 Our evolution, and that of domesticated dogs, has occurred because of rewards.
 The first human hunter-gatherer to purposefully bury his food in the hope of a crop took a risk and, presumably, was rewarded for it.
 He then repeated the experiment and, again, was rewarded, ‘reinforcing’ the behavior.

-When we’re training dogs, ‘positive reinforcement’ involves giving a reward when the correct behavior is shown.
+When we’re training dogs, ‘positive reinforcement’ involves training with treats and giving a reward when the correct behavior is shown.
 Dogs are encouraged to show the behavior by tricking them (such as with a ‘sit’ command), ‘capturing’ a natural behavior (such as with a ‘paw’ or ‘shake’ command) or building on a previously learned behavior.
 As soon as the behavior is shown, a reward is given.
 The animal will then be more likely to repeat the behavior to see if it can get another reward.

 Positive reinforcement actually works with any species of animal.
 You can even teach a pigeon to spin in a circle on command, given plenty of time and enough valuable rewards!